04 Nov In Social Media

 Millions of Blood Donors

 Facebook have already launched a feature in the US, India, Brazil, Bangladesh and Pakistan that makes it easy to sign up as a blood donor on Facebook.
 Once registered, donors get notified on Facebook when nearby blood banks are in need.
 So far, more than 50 million people have signed up to donate!
 Their new Preventive Health tool is being developed in partnership with US health organisations that connect people to healthcare resources and checkup reminders.
-Heart disease, cancer and flu affect millions each year and the new tool is offered as an easy and convenient way to keep track of health-related reminders.What type of tests are included?
+Heart disease, cancer and flu affect millions each year and the new tool is offered as an easy and convenient way to keep track of health-related reminders. ÂWhat type of tests are included?

-“Heart disease is the number one killer of men and women around the world and in many cases it is 100% preventable.
-By incorporating prevention reminders into platforms people are accessing every day, we’re giving people the tools they need to be proactive about their heart health.” – Richard Kovacs, MD, President of the American College of Cardiology
+People in the US can now search for Preventive Health in the Facebook mobile app to find out which checkup reminders they can receive.
+Currently, there are reminders that include cholesterol tests, mammograms and flu shots, and can be based on the users age and sex details that they provide.
+The tool allows people to mark when tests are completed, set reminders to schedule future tests and tell loved ones about the tool to increase awareness of preventive care.
+People can also learn more about each checkup and where to find affordable places to receive care in the US.âHeart disease is the number one killer of men and women around the world and in many cases it is 100% preventable.
+By incorporating prevention reminders into platforms people are accessing every day, weâre giving people the tools they need to be proactive about their heart health.â â Richard Kovacs, MD, President of the American College of Cardiology

 9 health checks that could save your life: